bgauduch/call-of-duty-2-docker-server/README.md

 ## Roadmap
 In reverse chronological order:
-- [ ] Automated build on Docker Hub
+- [ ] Add dev scripts for local build
-- [ ] Use builded image in the compose file instead of building locally
-- [ ] Revert dockerignore to ignore all but copied files
 - [ ] Placeholder replacement on startup to use environnement variables for server configuration (use https://github.com/pyaillet/placeholder in build stage)
 - [ ] Handle server log file games_mp.log (where the user actions are logged)
-- [ ] Allow console commands in the container (currently not possible because of scratch being used: no shell, maybe possible with libcod ?)
+- [ ] Allow console commands in the container (currently not possible because of scratch being used: no shell, maybe possible with libcod ?
+Or Busybox ?)
 - [ ] Add CI for automatic image build & tooling (hadolint, container structure test, etc)
 - [ ] Use Github project to host the roadmap and keep track of changes
-- [ ] Try to optimize the libstdc++ copy for runtime (if possible ? most certainly symlinks to deal with), check with wagoodman/dive
+- [ ] Optimize the library copy from build stage to runtime stage (copying way to much lib at the moment.
+Most certainly symlinks to deal with), check with wagoodman/dive
 - [ ] See if it is possible to lower server ping (20+ ms on local, too hight, certainly linked to docker virtual interfaces)
+- [X] Use builded image in the compose file instead of building locally
+- [X] Revert dockerignore to ignore all but copied files
+- [X] Automated build on Docker Hub
 - [X] Add all libcod libs
 - [X] Implement libcod base library
     - code: https://github.com/voron00/libcod